 - Oxygen is needed if your child's blood oxygen level is lower than it should be.
-Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
+Your child may get oxygen through a mask placed over his or her nose and mouth or through small tubes placed in his or her nostrils.
 Ask your child's healthcare provider before you take off the mask or oxygen tubing.

 - Surgery may be needed to repair or replace a damaged heart valve.
 Procedures may also be needed to remove an infected IV catheter or implanted device.

 The infection may spread to other areas of your child's heart and body.
 Endocarditis increases your child's risk for a blood clot, heart failure, and stroke.
 Endocarditis also increases his or her risk for arthritis, kidney infection, brain infection, and abnormal heartbeats.
 These problems may become life-threatening.